Foundation / Corporation

 United Arts Council

-Grants ranging from $1,000 to $20,000 to Wake County, North Carolina nonprofit arts service organizations that provide services and technical assistance, and/or promote artists and arts organizations.
-Applicants must attend a workshop on January 11 or 23.
+Grants of up to $6,000 to Wake County, North Carolina nonprofit arts service organizations that provide services and technical assistance, and/or promote artists and arts organizations.
+Representatives should attend an application workshop if the applicant is a school or did not receive funding in the last grant cycle.
 These grants are intended to support arts service organizations that do not themselves produce or present the arts and are not directly involved in the creative process.

 United Arts staff will review Arts Services applications and make funding recommendations to the United Arts Board of Directors.
 Each application in the Arts Services category will be evaluated on an overall impression of the applicant's strengths in the following areas: